| Romans 9:18-21 states: "Therefore hath he mercy

 is God, the us in verse four are the saints who are merely

+the objects of God's eternal choice.
 The universal testimony of scripture proves that God is

 the one who chooses, elects, or predestinates specific